zhaoda/leo.github.io/README.md

 ## Forking

 You're completely free to fork this repository and use it as starting-point for your own Jekyll-site!
-Just remember to change all custom variables within ```config.yml``` before continuing to use the setup. :smile_cat:
+Just remember to change all custom variables within ```config.yml``` before continuing to use the setup. 😸

 I would also recommend you to make some changes to the theme, of course (if not to completely change it).
 So that people aren't confused when visiting your site.